-In May 2022, the Company granted options to purchase 251,500 shares of common stock to employees and directors of the Company under the 2020 Plan.
+During the six months ended June 30, 2022, the Company granted options to purchase 852,450 shares of common stock to employees and directors of the Company under the 2020 Plan.
 The options have an exercise price equal to the closing stock price as of the grant date.
-Of the 251,500 options granted in May 2022, 210,000 were granted to employees and vest over four years with 25% vesting on the first anniversary of the grant and the remainder vesting in equal monthly installments thereafter.
+Of the 852,450 options granted in 2022, 810,950 were granted to employees and vest over four years with 25% vesting on the first anniversary of the grant and the remainder vesting in equal monthly installments thereafter.
 The remaining 41,500 options were annual grants to the Company's directors and vest one year from the grant date.
+The weighted-average grant date fair value of options granted during the six months ended June 30, 2022 was \$5.31.